 Individualized or precision medicine uses individual patient characteristics to guide and tailor medical treatment.
 Applying a lung-protective ventilation strategy, which is adjusted to the individual physiology and based on constant adjustment of ventilator settings to meet changing patient needs, may reduce the potential risks of VILI better than conventional therapy.

-- An evaluation of respiratory mechanics at the bedside allows clinicians to individualize the best available evidence to the patient’s unique lung mechanics.
+- Selection of the right parameter to monitor and correct interpretation of data available is crucial for a safe clinical approach to the patient who requires mechanical ventilation.
+An evaluation of respiratory mechanics at the bedside allows clinicians to individualize the best available treatment to the patient’s unique lung mechanics.

-- An individualized approach that includes scaling VT according to the size of the aerated portion of the lung (the “baby” lung) rather than predicted “healthy” lung size, may promote lung protection.
+- Individualized approach includes scaling VT according to the size of the aerated portion of the lung (the “baby” lung) rather than predicted “healthy” lung size, may improve lung protection.
 A possible way to tailor tidal volume is to use the compliance of the respiratory system (CRS).
-Lung compliance, as a good index of normally aerated lung tissue, can give an estimation of the size of the “baby” lung.
 Driving pressure (ΔP), as the ratio between tidal volume and static compliance, essentially estimates the mechanical distortion provided to the baby lung.

-- A recruitment strategy (recruitment manoeuvre and high level of PEEP) may improve outcomes only when applied in patients with good potential for recruitment.
-An assessment of the patient’s individual therapeutic response helps to identify patients who are likely to benefit from the recruitment manoeuvre and higher PEEP.
+- Recruitment strategy (recruitment manoeuvre and high level of PEEP), may improve outcome only when applied in patients with a good potential for recruitability.
+Assessment of patient’s individual therapeutic response helps identifying patients who are likely to benefit from the recruitment manoeuvre and higher PEEP.
 The P/V Tool Pro represents a simple bedside tool for assessing lung recruitability and carrying out recruitment manoeuvres.